 Hungary lies in a low plain surrounded by the Carpathian Mountains to the north and east.
 But in the north-east of the country, you can find foothills of the Carpathian Mountains, which are known as the North Hungarian Mountains.
 Nature lovers and hikers can discover exciting landscapes here, such as the Bükk Mountains and the Bükk National Park of the same name.
 Bükk means as much as beech and it is precisely these trees that can be found in the national park.
 It is the largest forest-covered national park in Hungary and the lungs of the country.
 No wonder that the region is very popular with tourists and hikers.
 Countless caves, idyllic waterfalls and other natural spectacles await visitors in the park.
 In addition, well-marked hiking trails guarantee an unforgettable hiking experience in the forests and on the highest peaks in Hungary.
 Lillafüred, which belongs to the city of Miskolc, is a recreational area in the east of the Bükk Mountains and the starting point for many hikes.
 A trip to Lillafüred is like a trip into a fairytale forest.
 Particularly popular is the Hámori lake, which is located directly on the romantic village, and where you can take a boat tour.
 Another attraction in Lillafüred is the magnificent palace hotel, which sits enthroned on the shores of the lake.
 Moreover, there is also the highest waterfall in Hungary and several beautiful caves.
 In my travel blog I will introduce you to the idyllic Lillafüred that I visited during my trip through Hungary.
-I am very happy that you found my blog.
-Have fun reading.
+I am very happy that you found my travel blog.
+Have fun reading my travelogue.

 Overview of Lillafüred